fbpx

 How it harms us and our loved ones:

-• Leads to dishonesty with loved ones about financial losses.
+• Leads to secrecy and dishonesty with loved ones about losses.

 1. Addiction Can Be Inherited

-• Parents want to afford a better education for their children.
+• A parent wants to afford better schooling for their child.

-• A person may want to surprise their loved ones with expensive gifts.
+• A partner wants to surprise their loved one with something special.

 Mental and Emotional Damage

-• Depression and hopelessness when big wins never come.
+• Depression and hopelessness when “the big win” never arrives.

 Financial Consequences

-• Borrowing money from friends, family, or loan sharks.
+• Debts grow, leading to borrowing from friends or loan sharks.

 How to Break Free from Crash Game Addiction